 - The requirement for business owners, nominated officers and people who control or direct relevant business carried out by MSBs and TCSPs to pass the fit and proper test

-- The requirement for MSB agents, their nominated officers and people who control or direct them to pass the fit and proper test
+- The requirement for MSBs to ensure their agents, their nominated officers and people who control or direct are fit and proper

-- The requirement for businesses to maintain a written document of policies, controls and procedure
+- The requirement for businesses to establish and maintain a written document of policies, controls and procedure

 - The requirement on relevant person to provide information to their supervisory authority as requested

-- The requirement imposed by the fund transfer regulation specified:
+- The requirement imposed by the fund transfer regulation:

 - In relation to a payment service provider of a payer